near/NEPs/specs/Standards/Contracts/SelfIdentification.md

    name: string = ""; // contract-code short name
    version: string = "0.0.1"; //contract-code semver
    source: string = ""; //contract source code URL, e.g. http://github.com/author/contract
+   webAppUrl: string=""; //web URL where the DApp can be accessed e.g. http://Narwallets.com/div-pool/
    standards: string[] = []; // standards this contract satisfies
-   authorAccountId: string=""; //near account of the author of the code
+   developersAccountId: string=""; //near account of the author of the code
    auditorAccountId: string=""; //near account of the auditor of the code }
 ```